Marlon Hairston

-Marlon Hairston (born March 23, 1994) is an American professional soccer player who plays as a midfielder and full-back for USL Championship club Hartford Athletic.
+Marlon Hairston (born March 23, 1994) is an American professional soccer player who plays as a midfielder and full-back.

 Career

 College

 Hairston grew up in Jackson before moving on to a college career at the University of Louisville.
 Hairston played in 39 games, scored six goals, and had five assists for Louisville Cardinals men's soccer during 2012 and 2013.
 He was named to the All-Big East Rookie team in 2012 and helped the Cardinals win the American Athletic Conference regular season championship in 2013, when he was named First Team All-AAC.

 Colorado Rapids

 Hairston with the Colorado Rapids in 2017.

 After his sophomore year with Louisville, Hairston signed a Generation Adidas contract and was selected 12th overall in the 2014 MLS SuperDraft by the Colorado Rapids.

 Hairston made his professional debut on March 29, 2014, against Sporting Kansas City, coming off the bench in a 3–2 loss.
 He scored his first professional goal on August 20 in a 4–3 loss against the LA Galaxy.
 Hairston ended his rookie season with 1 goal 22 regular season appearances, nine of them being starts.
 It was a poor season for Colorado as a team, finishing 8th in the Western Conference and missing out on the playoffs.

 On April 2, 2015, Hairston was loaned to USL side Charlotte Independence.
 On May 12, Hairston earned USL Player of the Week after scoring a goal and picking up an assist in a 3–0 win over the Richmond Kickers.
 Towards the end of the season, Hairston was called up to the Rapids and started the last three games of the year, all at right back, a change from 2014, when he played in the midfield.

 In 2016, Hairston only played in two of the first eleven games for Colorado.
 On July 16, he came on as a substitute against Sporting Kansas City and scored to give the Rapids a 1–0 win.
 In his next four games he scored two goals and had two assists.
 He was rewarded for his strong performances by being named to the MLS Team of the Week for Week 22.
 He ended the regular season with three goals and six assists from 21 appearances, helping the Rapids qualify for the 2016 MLS Cup Playoffs by finishing 2nd in the Western Conference.
 In the playoffs, Hairston made four appearances as the Rapids reached the Conference Finals, where they lost to Seattle Sounders FC, the eventual champions, 3–1 on aggregate.